shubhamthedevops/Google-Drive-Uploader/README.md

 * You can use google-drive-uploader.sh file below options:-

         -C | --create-directory/folder <folder-name> - option to create directory/folder with folder id.

--r | --dir-id <googledrive-folderID> - google folder id to which the file/directory to upload. ( You can find your google drive folder id on address bar on G-drive site )
+        -r | --dir-id <googledrive-folderID> - google folder id to which the file/directory to upload. ( You can find your google drive folder id on address bar on G-drive )

         -v | --folder-id - Display Folder ID

         -z | --config - Override default config file with custom config file.

         -h | --help - Display usage instructions.

 ## Example:-  ##